Workerbee2/aws-bootcamp-cruddur-2023/journal/week1.md

  Hey guys , welcome back to Week 1!
  For a beginner like me, I would like to present a few definitions beforewe get into the homework challenges and the stretch challenges too!

+### Introduction
+- This is Week 1 of the project bootcamp and we will be using Docker to ship our Cruddur application.

+### Prerequisites
+- For the purposes of this bootcamp, we need to know about what Docker is and the reason why its so common to ship most applications in todays modern world.
+Below we have a few basic definitions

 **What is a Container?**
 - Allow developers to package up and to isolate applications from the host system, with all its libraries and dependencies, and ship it out.